-This blog reflection is a reply to a post on Out of Eden Learn’s Blog, Understanding Culture(s): Promises and pitfalls of Out of Eden learn and other intercultural exchange programs.
+This blog is a reply to a post on Out of Eden Learn’s Blog, Understanding Culture(s): Promises and pitfalls of Out of Eden learn and other intercultural exchange programs.

 CONNECT AND CARE

 CONNECT AND CARE.
 Such programs (Out of Eden Learn) can foster respectful curiosity, a sense of connection to or solidarity with other young people, an appreciation for and knowledge of other cultures, and a desire to connect with peers across different cultural contexts.

 In our first exchange on the Out of Eden Learn online platform, one of my students made a connection with another student’s story.
 She connected and cared about their mother’s migration from Mexico and related it to her father’s story of migration in China.
 Here is an excerpt from her reply,

 I connect with your mom’s experience because my dad has a quite same experience as your mom.
 When my dad was six, his mom died, so he, his sisters and their dad had to move to another place to found relatives that they can get support.
 Even though just a distance from a countryside to another countryside, they walked for really long time to get his uncle’s home.
 Because they didn’t have money, they had to live in temple which didn’t have roof.
 Quite a hard time, isn’t it?

 BECOME MORE SELF-AWARE.
 Programs like Out of Eden Learn can become vehicles for promoting students’ self-awareness of their own perspectives and why and how they might be similar and/or different to those of people living in other cultural contexts.